 For many students, combining computer science with another discipline is a great way to explore a wider range of options.
 This page describes your choices.
 Links to the detailed programs can be found here.

 Starting in Fall 2007 McGill introduced a brand new kind of B.Sc. program that allows you to combine a Core Science Component (CSC) (45 credits) of Computer Science or Software Engineering with a Breadth Component (at least 18 credits) of another discipline.
 This is a great option for students who wish to learn about the core part of Computer Science, but who also want some breadth, including Arts, Management or other Sciences.

 The B.Sc.
 Liberal program lets you create your own combination.
 Here are just some examples:

 With the advent of new biotechnologies, biology is becoming more and more of a quantitative science, with a clear need for advanced mathematical and computational approaches to design experiments, and manage, store, analyze, and integrate their results.
 This new joint program will give you an in-depth understanding of biology, computer science, and how the two are irrevocably intertwined.
 This new breed of multidisciplinary scientists will be highly sought after on the job market as well as in graduate programs.
-Students interested in this joint major should apply to the Biological, Biomedical and Life Sciences Group.
+Students interested in this joint major should apply to the Bio-Physical-Computational Sciences Group.
 All other Computer Science programs are in the Physical, Earth, Math and Computer Sciences Group.